-- 35.1 Every hospital shall provide social services within the scope of a defined plan. - A social worker qualified on the basis of education, training and experience in accordance with the provisions of Chapter 5-39.1 of the Rhode Island General Laws, as amended, shall supervise the delivery of social services on a full, part-time, or consultative basis. - 35.3 The service shall be staffed by a sufficient number of social workers, qualified on the basis of education, training and experience in accordance with the provisions of Chapter 5-39.1 of the Rhode Island General Laws, as amended. - 35.4 Appropriate records shall be maintained and included in the patient's medical record.
+- 35.1 Every hospital shall provide social services within the scope of a defined plan. - 35.2 A social worker qualified on the basis of education, training and experience in accordance with the provisions of RIGL Chapter 5-39.1 shall supervise the delivery of social services on a full, part-time, or consultative basis. - 35.3 The service shall be staffed by a sufficient number of social workers, qualified on the basis of education, training and experience in accordance with the provisions of RIGL Chapter 5-39.1. - 35.4 Appropriate records shall be maintained and included in the patient's medical record.